jon-williamson/jon-williamson.github.io/conferences/mosep.markdown

 # 2025

-14 April, 3-4.30pm.
-[Alexandra Trofimov](https://research.manchester.ac.uk/en/persons/alexandra-trofimov) (Manchester). **How Evidential Pluralism mitigates epistemic injustice in evidence-based evaluation**.
-> The aim of this paper is to demonstrate how Evidential Pluralism, an emerging account of the epistemology of causality, can help to avoid epistemic injustice in evidence-based evaluation.
-This, in turn, supports the adoption of Evidential Pluralism as a new methodology for evaluation.
-By prioritising certain kinds of evidence and devaluing or excluding other kinds of evidence, orthodox evidence-based approaches can lead to epistemic injustice.
-In contrast, by advocating a more inclusive approach to evidence, Evidential Pluralism is able to avoid the epistemic injustices committed by orthodox evidence-based approaches.
-These arguments are supported by consideration of three case studies concerning Covid-19 public face mask mandates, global value chains for development and consent to participate in non-pharmaceutical interventions.

 14 May, 3-4.30pm.
 [Christopher Clarke](https://www.chrisclarke.eu/) (Rotterdam). **Against causal pluralism**.
 > Causal pluralism claims that there are two types of causation: causal difference-making, which is defined in terms of counterfactual conditionals; and causal production which cannot be defined in terms of counterfactuals.
 Quantitative social science studies causal difference-making, while qualitative social science studies causal production.
 Or so it is claimed.
 I argue against causal pluralism from a conceptual engineering perspective.
 While the concept of causal difference-making has a clear role to play in our reasoning (namely guiding rational decision-making), the concept of causal production does not have a clear role to play.
 For example, I look at the suggestion that causal production might have a role to play in helping us decide who is morally and legally responsible for a given outcome.
 I argue against this suggestion, thereby casting doubt on causal pluralism.
 In light of this, qualitative social scientists would be better off adopting evidential pluralism rather than causal pluralism.
 (Throughout the talk I will also advertise some results from my draft monograph "Causation Reengineered".)